cornerstonejs/cornerstone/README.md

 * @prasath-rasterimages - Touch event bindings in cornerstoneTools
 * @jpamburn - Performance optimizations for signed data
 * @jmhmd - for getPixels() implementation
+* @devishree-raster - for flip and rotate implementation

 FAQ
 ===